 Just because you’re enjoying the beautiful views and fresh breezes of Block Island doesn’t mean you have to put your brain on hold.
-The Block Island Maritime Institute (BIMI) has put together a whole series of Tuesday night lectures by historians, scientists, authors and researchers on all things related to seafaring and the sea from June 27-August 22 (except July 4.)
+The Block Island Maritime Institute (BIMI) has put together a whole series of Tuesday night lectures by historians, scientists, authors and researchers on all things related to seafaring and the sea from June 26 through August 21.

 Bring your curiosity and appetite, because you’ll have a chance to enjoy lively Q&A, discussion and free refreshments and snacks after each presentation.
 While the Lecture Series is geared to adults, the Institute also has fun programs all like harbor tours of the Great Salt Pond, Sunset Photography Cruises, a weeklong Dolphin program for teens and art programs for kids.